 11th Judicial District - Plan approved on May 6

-12th Judicial District - No plan approved yet
+12th Judicial District - Plan approved on May 29

 13th Judicial District - Plan approved on May 5